boltops-tools/ufo-docs/_docs/patterns/central-deployer.md

 Also check out: [Layering]({% link _docs/layering.md %}) and [IAM Role Docs]({% link _docs/intro/iam/task.md %}).

 The central deployer approach is removes duplication of the ufo config files between projects.
-Leveraging app-level overrides gives provides a great degree of control.
+Leveraging app-level overrides provide a great degree of control.

 If the settings start to diverge too much, then it probably makes sense to use separate `.ufo` files in that app specific repo.